Snirpsi/flappy_flask_file_uploader/README.md

 ## Dependencies

-* The server must run on Linux
+* The server has to run on Linux
 * Python3

 **pip packages (tested)**